Motions By Cindy Gilroy

 -

-Standing Polcicy Committee: The councillor may discuss the motion with colleagues or relevant committees to gather support and refine the proposal.
+Standing Polcicy Committee: The councilor may discuss the motion with colleagues or relevant committees to gather support and refine the proposal.

 -